cogini/ansible-role-users/README.md

 * Global system admins / ops team

 These users have their own logins on the server with sudo permissions.
-We add them to the "wheel" or "admin" group, then configure sudo to allow them to run sudo without a password.
+We add them to the `wheel` or `admin` group, then allow them to run sudo without a password.

 When we provision a server, we automatically create accounts for our system admin team, independent of the project.